angzeli/pytorch-fundamentals/roadmap.md

-# 🧭 Roadmap: Part 6 and Beyond
+# 🧭 Roadmap: BO and Beyond

 > **This section outlines the roadmap for the rest of the repository.**
-> It gives a high-level view of what comes next, how the pieces connect, and where the project is ultimately heading.
+> It gives a high-level view of where the project has been, how the pieces connect, and what directions could come next.

-This repository began with the foundations of tensors, gradients, and optimisation, and then moved through Gaussian Processes and Bayesian Optimisation.
+This repository began with the foundations of tensors, gradients, and optimisation, then moved through Gaussian Processes and Bayesian Optimisation.
-The next stage is to take those ideas beyond standard toy workflows and into settings that look much more like real scientific and experimental decision problems.

----

-# 📘 Part 6 — Advanced Bayesian Optimisation Extensions
+The current arc has now reached a natural milestone.

-> **Goal: extend Bayesian Optimisation into richer, more realistic, and more research-oriented settings.**
+The core BO sequence has developed from standard surrogate-based optimisation into more realistic, structured, and research-oriented workflows:

-If Part 5 focuses on bringing BO closer to realistic experimental workflows, Part 6 pushes further into important extensions that arise when optimisation becomes noisier, more structured, and more complex.

-These tutorials move beyond standard single-objective, single-fidelity, continuous-space BO and introduce settings that are especially relevant in scientific and experimental optimisation.

-## Structure of Part 6

-### Tutorial 1 — Noisy and replication-aware BO
-Extend BO to settings where observations are noisy and repeated measurements may be valuable.

-This tutorial focuses on:

-- noise-aware acquisition strategies,
-- the effect of observation uncertainty on BO behaviour,
-- and the trade-off between exploring new points and replicating previous ones to reduce uncertainty.

----

-### Tutorial 2 — Multi-objective BO
-Move from optimising a single target to balancing multiple competing objectives.

-Examples include simultaneously optimising:

-- performance,
-- stability,
+- noisy observations and replication,
-- selectivity,
+- multi-objective trade-offs,
-- cost,
+- multi-fidelity evaluation,
-- or other competing experimental criteria.

-This tutorial introduces the idea of Pareto-optimal decision-making in BO.

----

-### Tutorial 3 — Multi-fidelity and contextual BO
-Extend BO to settings where evaluations can occur at different fidelities, or where optimisation depends on external context.

-This tutorial focuses on:

-- trading off cheap approximate evaluations against expensive accurate ones,
-- incorporating contextual information into the BO workflow,
+- contextual recommendations,
-- and making decisions when the objective depends not only on chosen variables but also on the surrounding setting.

----

-### Tutorial 4 — Nested and structured BO for hierarchical experimental workflows
+- and hierarchical experimental structure.
-Study BO in workflows where the optimisation problem is not a single flat search over one design vector, but a **hierarchical experimental process**.

-This tutorial focuses on nested optimisation settings where one layer of decisions creates or selects a system, and another layer tests or operates that system.

-Examples include:

-- optimising material or catalyst synthesis conditions in an outer loop,
-- optimising reaction, testing, or operating conditions in an inner loop,
-- treating the inner-loop result as the performance signal for the outer loop,
-- and comparing nested BO with flatter optimisation baselines.

-The emphasis is on how BO changes when the structure of the **workflow itself** matters, not only the type of variables in the search space.
+So the next question is no longer simply:

+> **what is the next BO tutorial?**

+It is broader:

+> **where should the project go after building a full conceptual path from PyTorch fundamentals to advanced Bayesian Optimisation?**

 ---